spicetify/docs/src/content/docs/development/building-a-module.md

 **Settings** rows from every module render together under one Spicetify section in Spotify's own settings page, so a module with a single toggle does not need a page of its own.

+The same register system covers menus, top-bar and playbar controls, panels, overlays and root-level UI.
+Prefer those owned surfaces and stdlib's React or vanilla primitives over inserting raw DOM into Spotify's private structure: the register handles placement and cleanup, while the primitives share the native-looking control contract.

 ## The client capability surface

 Import `client` from stdlib instead of reading the ambient compatibility global throughout module code: